WasmCert/WasmCert-Coq/README.md

 # Binary Parser (experimental)
 This repository contains some experimental work on a parser for the binary format which is currently unverified.
+As the parser forms a part of the extracted interpreter, any error in the parser would result in the interpreter reporting `syntax error` for some valid Wasm binaries.
+Bug reports are appreciated!

 # Usage